Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: A combined approach

-We refer to almost Lyapunov functions for functions $0 \leq J$ that satisfy (\ref{eq:LyapPerturbed}).
-Because of the close relation between Lyapunov functions and functions solving (\ref{eq:LyapPerturbed}) we start with an infinite dimensional LP motivated by (\ref{LPAttractorCorbiMilan}) and (\ref{PeetMorgan}) but involving only Lyapunov functions before turning to the perturbed version (note that the following LP considers $M_+$ and not $X$ yet)
+We start with an infinite dimensional LP motivated by (\ref{LPAttractorCorbiMilan}) and (\ref{PeetMorgan}) but involving only Lyapunov functions.
+Therefore we assume Assumption 1a (but we don't assume Assumption 1b).

-This is also an infinite dimensional LP and clearly, any feasible $V$ is a Lyapunov function and hence by Theorem \ref{thm:LyapunovStableReferse} we have $V = 0$ on the global attractor $\A$.
-In particular from $w+V \geq 1$ on $M_+$ it follows $w \geq 1$ on $\A$ and by non-negativity of $w$,
+Later, in the main LP (\ref{LPAttractorLyapunovPerturbedX}) we relax to allow almost Lyapunov functions with the underlying idea of approximating Lyapunov functions for the global attractor from Theorem \ref{thm:LyapunovStableReferse}.
+Note that the following infinite dimensional LP considers $M_+$ and not $X$ yet.